 Some road sections may require a high clearance 4WD vehicle, driven by a driver experienced in 4WD drive techniques and being familiar with backcountry conditions.
 Sairecabur volcano has a huge crater at 5.500 m above sea level.
 You can get there by car (4x4 of course) and stop at the Receiver Lab Telescope facility.

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 It is really windy and cold, and the access road to Cerro Sairecabur is not signposted at all and quite hard to find.
 A sudden drop in the temperature, even in summer, can trigger winter-like conditions.

 The climb is simply terrible, with a notorius lack of oxygen that tests the organisms and a high degree of steepness.
 If you don't acclimatize for that mountain, you can get a serious altitude sickness, such as cerebral edema or pulmonary edema.
 Don't underestimate the volcano, it is a hard and cold climb especially if you never reached that altitude before.
 It has a well-deserved reputation for being dangerous.
+East of the pass, an abandoned long mining dirt road climbs up to 5.753m (18,874ft) above the sea level to a mountain outcast.
+The trip is essentially horrendous. (-22.725181, -67.885623).
 It’s one of the highest roads of South America.